-Net cash provided by financing activities of \$14,143,000 consists primarily of net proceeds received on the issuance of 9,257,500 common shares on a flow-through basis, pursuant to a private placement at a price of CAD\$1.62 per share.
-As at December 31, 2014, the Company estimates it has spent CAD\$1.2 million of its obligation under the flow-through share financing on eligible Canadian exploration expenses and the remaining balance of CAD\$13.8 million is expected to be incurred by December 31, 2015.
-Other financing activities included the issuance of common shares on the exercise of stock options and warrants for \$946,000 and \$405,000, respectively.
+Net cash provided by financing activities of \$12,005,000 largely reflects net proceeds received on the issuance of flow-through common shares.
+On May 26, 2015, the Company closed a CAD\$15 million private placement for the issuance of 12,000,000 common shares on a flow-through basis at a price of CAD\$1.25 per share.
+The proceeds will be used to fund the Company's Canadian exploration programs through to the end of 2016.
+As at December 31, 2015, the Company has spent CAD\$1,567,000 toward its obligation to spend CAD\$15 million on eligible Canadian exploration expenses associated with this financing.
+Other financing activities included proceeds received from the issuance of common shares on the exercise of stock options and warrants for a total of \$411,000.